awsdocs/amazon-detective-user-guide/doc_source/profile-pivot-from-service.md

 For more information about the recommendation to align administrator accounts, see [Recommended alignment with Amazon GuardDuty and AWS Security Hub](https://docs.aws.amazon.com/detective/latest/adminguide/detective-prerequisites.html#recommended-service-alignment) in *Detective Administration Guide*\.

 If the pivot does not work, check the following\.
-+ **Does Detective support that finding type?** If the finding type is not one of the types listed in [Supported finding types](supported-finding-types.md), then the behavior graph does not contain data for it\.
 + **Does the finding belong to an enabled member account in your behavior graph?** If the associated account was not invited to the behavior graph as a member account, then the behavior graph does not contain data for that account\.

   If an invited member account did not accept the invitation, then the behavior graph does not contain data for that account\.